 Complaints about suspected HMO properties will be taken and given priority when normal service can resume.

 For help and support including how to access financial support, please see our private tenants support page.

-Key service change: key worker exemptions will end for non NHS, care and emergency workers.
+Key service change: key worker exemptions will end for non NHS, care and emergency workers on 30 June 2021.
 Commuter zone restriction has commenced.

-Parking exemptions will remain in place for NHS, care and emergency workers until further notice.
+Parking exemptions will remain in place for NHS, care and emergency workers until 30 June 2021.